You probably shouldn’t go to NYU CS.

 Our struggles with finding mentors for Spark is a testament to this lack of top programmers. ↩

-Yes, I’m aware that some of these topics were taught in ↩
+Yes, I’m aware that some of these topics were taught in particular professors’ classes.
+That does not mean they were taught in all classes. ↩

 I’d actually put IU higher on my personal list but that’s because IU is programming language research heaven. ↩